trimstray/nginx-admins-handbook/doc/RULES.md

   > `DHE` is slower than `ECDHE`.
 If you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`.
 OWASP estimates that the TLS handshake with `DHE` hinders the CPU by a factor of 2.4 compared to `ECDHE`.

   > Diffie-Hellman requires some set-up parameters to begin with.
 Parameters from `ssl_dhparam` (which are generated with `openssl dhparam ...`) define how OpenSSL performs the Diffie-Hellman (DH) key-exchange.
 They include a field prime `p` and a generator `g`.
 The purpose of the availability to customize these parameter is to allow everyone to use own parameters for this.
-This can be used to prevent being affected from the Logjam attack.
+This can be used to prevent being affected from the Logjam attack (both the client and the server need to be vulnerable in order for the attack to succeed because the server must accept to sign small `DHE_EXPORT` parameters, and the client must accept them as valid `DHE` parameters).

   > Modern clients prefer `ECDHE` instead other variants and if your NGINX accepts this preference then the handshake will not use the DH param at all since it will not do a `DHE` key exchange but an `ECDHE` key exchange.
 Thus, if no plain `DH/DHE` ciphers are configured at your server but only Eliptic curve DH (e.g. `ECDHE`) then you don't need to set your own `ssl_dhparam` directive.
 Enabling `DHE` requires us to take care of our DH primes (a.k.a. `dhparams`) and to trust in `DHE`.